qihongl/demo-advantage-actor-critic/README.md

 ### Note:

+- I didn't tune the hyperparam, so the param setting is likely to be suboptimal.
 - This task doesn't seem to require discounting, but empirically having a `gamma` < 1 seem to be important.

 ### Reference: